 Previous work on codes for poly-size circuits.
-In their seminal paper, Guruswami and Smith [GS16] introduced this problem, and showed that for $p > \frac{1}{4}$, the capacity of $\operatorname{Ckt}p^{O(n)}$ is zero.
-They gave stochastic codes with rate 1 - H(p) for poly-size channels, which are similar to those in Theorem 1.1, except for two caveats:
+In their seminal paper, Guruswami and Smith [GS16] introduced this problem, and showed that for $p>\frac{1}{4}$, the capacity of $\operatorname{Ckt}p^{O(n)}$ is zero.
+For $0\leq p<\frac{1}{4}$, they gave stochastic codes with rate 1-H(p) for poly-size channels, which are similar to those in Theorem 1.1, except for two caveats:

 - 1. The stochastic codes are not explicit, and instead, they were achieved by a "Monte-Carlo randomized construction".
 This means that there is a pre-processing stage in which a polynomially long string is chosen uniformly, and published (so that it is available to the encoding algorithm, decoding algorithm and the channel) and the correctness of the stochastic code is guaranteed with high-probability over this choice.
-(See Definition 2.7 for a formal definition). - 2.
+(See Definition 2.10 for a formal definition). - 2.
 The code is list-decodable rather than uniquely-decodable, meaning that Dec is allowed to output a list of $L(\epsilon)$ candidates (where $L(\epsilon)$ is a constant that depends on ε) and it is required that w.h.p. the correct message appears in the list.

 Later work by Shaltiel and Silbak [SS21a] showed how to make the construction of list-decodable stochastic codes explicit, under the hardness assumption that E is hard for exponential size circuits.
 Recently, Shaltiel and Silbak [SS22] gave a Monte-Carlo randomized construction of uniquely-decodable stochastic codes with rate 1 - H(p).
-They left the open problem of achieving an explicit construction, under hardness assumptions.
+They left the open problem of achieving an explicit construction of a uniquely decodable code, under hardness assumptions.